-With the royal wedding fast approaching it is interesting to consider what advice could be given to Kate and William, or any other young couple marrying in the UK in 2011.
+When I wrote this there was a royal wedding fast approaching.
+I thought it would be interesting to consider what advice could be given to any young couple approaching marriage.
 If we bring together psychological, sociological and philosophical work on relationships, as well as the experiences of relationship therapists, what are the key things that we could offer to people on the point of tying the knot?

-Perhaps the first thing to say is that, whilst Kate and Williams’ situation is rather an extreme one, it also illustrates very well some wider patterns that are present in relationships today.
+Perhaps the first thing to say is that, whilst a royal wedding is rather an extreme situation, it also illustrates very well some wider patterns that are present in relationships today.
 Many commentators have linked their wedding to the recession, and certainly marriage is often found to be an almost ‘recession proof’ industry.
 When things are bad economically, people still want to get hitched.

 The pressure is on relationships to fulfil us in every way throughout our – increasingly long – lives.
 However, we also know that relationships are a point of great potential struggle and pain.
 Living up close alongside somebody for many, many years may be one of the most difficult things that any of us do.
 Indeed, Carol Tavris and Elliot Aronson argue that romantic relationships are the most dangerous places to be because they are where we are forced to confront ourselves and to learn about how we are capable of behaving.
 It might be possible to keep up a shiny, happy veneer with our work colleagues, our neighbours, and even our families once we are no longer living with them, but our partner gets to see us when we are at our most tired, stressed and ill.